+Because this subject is of interest to both geometers and logicians we define most of the elementary ideas for clarity.
+In particular, we introduce ultralimits in an intuitive and conceptually transparent way based on Terence Tao's pedagogical discussion in \textit{Ultrafilters, Nonstandard Analysis, and Epsilon Management} \cite{tao_2007}.
+In our work we need only ultralimits and do not construct a nonstandard model.

-We begin by reviewing the standard Minkowski dimension and its identities, and proving the product-summability of the standard Minkowski dimension.
-Afterwards we briefly review the Hausdorff dimension.
+We begin by proving the product-summability of the standard Minkowski dimension.
 We then introduce ultrafilters and nonstandard limits in section \ref{ultrasection}, developing only the tools we will use, and define the nonstandard Minkowski dimension.
-Our main result, theorem \ref{nonstdmink product summable}, establishes the product-summability of the nonstandard Minkowski dimension follows from its definition and a covering lemma, lemma \ref{lemma s atimesb}.
-In section \ref{sets not product summable section} we provide an interesting generalization of an example of Falconer's\footnote{\cite[page 73]{falconer1986geometry}.} for which the Hausdorff dimension of the product is not the sum of the dimensions of the factoring sets.
-The Minkowski dimension does not exist for these sets, which also provide an example for when the upper Minkowski dimension is not product-summable, however, the nonstandard Minkowski dimension does exist for these sets.
-As a corollary to one of the identities of the Minkowski dimension we also introduce a means of generating sets of arbitrary rational dimension.
-We conclude by elaborating on product-summability and providing a list of useful properties one would desire of any notion of dimension.
+Our main result, theorem \ref{nonstdmink product summable}, establishes the product-summability of the nonstandard Minkowski dimension from its definition and a covering lemma, lemma \ref{lemma s atimesb}.
+In section \ref{sets not product summable section} we provide an interesting generalization of an example of Falconer's, \cite[page 73]{falconer1986geometry}, for which the Hausdorff dimension of a product is not the sum of the dimensions of the factoring sets.
+The standard Minkowski dimension does not exist for these sets, which also provide an example for when the upper Minkowski and Hausdorff dimensions are not product-summable.